-The fragile and gentle Northern Walkingstick is a harmless insect that makes a big impact.
+The fragile and gentle Northern Walkingstick is a harmless insect that is more often overlooked than discovered.

 Scientific Name: Diapheromera femorata

 Walkingstick or Timema

 Size (Adult; Length): 70mm to 95mm (2.73in to 3.71in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.